-Located opposite St. Nicholas Church, it dominates one side of the upper part of the square.
+Located opposite the entrance to St. Nicholas Church, the palace dominates one side of the upper section of the square.

 Liechtenstein Palace was built in 1591 on the site of 5 renaissance houses.

 In the 18th century, the palace was remodelled in the classical style, part of a wider project to rebuild the Lesser Town Square with classical architecture.
 The works were commissioned by the Liechtenstein family and undertaken by Matyáš Hummel.